networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 *So if we use this plan/flow to send data then at what rate will we be sending the data to friend?*

-To answer it we need to observe that any data that the sink node $t$ will receive will be from its neighbors so if we sum over the data rates from plan/flow from those neighbors to the sink node we shall get the total data rate at which $t$ will be receiving the data.
+To answer this we need to observe that any data that the sink node $t$ will receive will be from its neighbors so if we sum over the data rates from plan/flow from those neighbors to the sink node we shall get the total data rate at which $t$ will be receiving the data.
 Formally we can say that the **value of the flow** is $|f|=\sum\limits_{u|(u,t) \in E}f_{u,t}$.